Heveningham History, Family Crest & Coats of Arms

 Early History of the Heveningham family

 This web page shows only a small excerpt of our Heveningham research.
 Another 129 words (9 lines of text) covering the years 1273, 1498, 1601, 1414, 1547, 1604, 1678, 1640 and 1653 are included under the topic Early Heveningham History in all our PDF Extended History products and printed products wherever possible.

 Heveningham Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Heveningham include Heningham, Henyngham, Hevenyngham, Heveningham, Henygham, Henningham and many more.

 Early Notables of the Heveningham family (pre 1700)

 Notables of the family at this time include Sir John Hevenyngham, who was knighted in 1414 at Bury St. Edmunds; Sir John Henyngham who was knighted at the Tower of London by King Edward IV; Sir Anthony Henygham was knighted in 1547 by King Edward...
-Another 44 words (3 lines of text) are included under the topic Early Heveningham Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Heveningham family to Ireland

 Some of the Heveningham family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Heveningham family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Jacob Hevingh, who arrived in New York in 1646; William Henning who settled in Virginia in 1654; Paul Henning, who arrived in New York city in 1750; Thomas Henning, who came to Maryland in 1731.